ibm-cloud-docs/vmwaresolutions/services/managing-ss-sap.md

 * Methods to implement and avoid defects in ABAP code or SAP Transports
 * Identifying configuration vulnerabilities for ABAP, JAVA, and HANA environments
 * Identifying missing or outdated SAP notes and patches
-* Identifying, monitoring and review of highly-privileged SAP accounts
+* Identifying, monitoring and review of highly privileged SAP accounts
 * Enabling continuous monitoring of vulnerabilities with integration to existing SIEM solution

 ## Key benefits of IBM Security Services